hildenborg/m68k-atari-dev/README.md

 You can now remotely debug your atari code with full symbols.
 This can also be done using Visual Studio Code directly in source code, look at the "vscode_hatari" in "extras" for example of this.
 The "gdbsrv.ttp" program can be exited by pressing F4.
+"gdbsrv.ttp" cannot be used to debug gem programs, to do that you must rename "gdbsrv.ttp" to "gdbsrv.gtp" (gem take parameters).

+## MintElf usage:
+Mintelf toolchain is supported by the gdbserver.
+Gdbserver can be built with mintelf by running: `gdbserver/build_mintelf.sh` or just using: `make -f makefile.mintelf` in the gdbserver folder.
+The "gdbsrv.ttp" can be found in the "build" folder.
+There is also an example in the "extras" folder named "vscode_hatari_mintelf" that is a mintelf version of "vscode_hatari".

 ## Contributing:
 All contributions are welcome through pull request.